 3. See Monte Albán

-This pre-Colombian archeological site is located just 15 minutes outside the city.
+This pre-Columbian archeological site is located just 15 minutes outside the city.
 Founded in the 6th century BCE, it’s a UNESCO World Heritage Site full of ancient Zapotec pyramids, terraces, and canals that span several miles.
 Admission is 70 MXN while full-day tours (that include other stops) are 724 MXN.
 We also visit Monte Albán on the TNN Oaxaca tour.

 4. Explore Mitla